OleHolmNielsen/ITwiki/ZFS_filesystems.rst

 ..
 Contents::

-The ZFS_ filesystem is an alternative to XFS.
+The ZFS_ filesystem is an alternative to XFS_.
 While introduced originally in the Solaris_ OS,
 ZFS_ has been ported to ZFS_on_Linux_.
 See also the OpenZFS_ developers page.